 1869...John Brown, the militant abolitionist, is executed by hanging.

-a Marxist-Leninist, and establishes diplomatic relations with the Soviet Union.
+declares he is a Marxist-Leninist.
+Then he establishes diplomatic relations with the

 Dr. Christiaan Bernard